 Be The Change

-“be the change” is the first ever humane education museum of its kind, not only addressing human issues but those pertaining to our environment and the creatures who share our planet with us. “be the change” will give participants an inviting space to learn meaningful ways that they can use their own lives to help other humans, animals, and our environment.
+“be the change” is the first-ever, one-of-a-kind humane education museum, addressing not only human issues, but also those pertaining to our environment and the creatures who share our planet with us. “be the change” gives participants an inviting space to learn meaningful ways in which they can use their own lives to help other humans, animals, and our environment.

-In the true spirit of Gandhi’s notion, “be the change you wish to see in the world” we have used repurposed, reused, and sustainable materials to create a series of thoughtful and interactive exhibits for both youth and adults.
+In the true spirit of Gandhi’s notion, “be the change you wish to see in the world,” we turned to repurposed, reused, and sustainable materials to create a series of thoughtful and interactive exhibits for both youth and adults.
 Have you ever wondered how much a pound of CO2 really is?
 What about the impact of your dinner on pollution or water use?
 We have over 30 learning stations that answer these questions and more!
-Finding ways to convey heavy and overwhelming data and statistics in playful and hands-on ways is one way we are helping people make the connections between their everyday actions and the impacts they have on our planet, on animals, and on other humans. “be the change” is a collaborative effort of Peace Learning Center (peacelearningcenter.org) and HEART (teachhumane.org) and will open its doors to the public on April 18th, 2015.
+Finding playful and hands-on ways of conveying heavy and overwhelming data and statistics is one avenue we are using to help people make the connections between their everyday actions and the impacts they have on our planet, on animals, and on other humans. “be the change” is a collaborative effort of Peace Learning Center (peacelearningcenter.org) and HEART (teachheart.org), and first opened its doors to the public on April 18th, 2015.

 P-Course with DOE

 Every spring, HEART offers a professional development course for grades K–5 teachers titled, Promoting Success in Science and Literacy Through Humane Education.
 Participants explore ways to utilize humane education content to implement strategies that support the development of science and literacy skills.
 We cover a wide range of topics, including how to teach about: anti-bullying/respect for all, appreciating diversity, companion animal care, reverence for farm animals, wildlife protection, and environmental preservation.
 Additionally, the course focuses on Common Core State Standards in both reading and writing, and participation in the course qualifies towards a salary differential.